syampillai/SOvaadinpom/README.md

 The version of this POM file always matches with the supported Vaadin release version.

-The Java version is the current LTS version - Java 21.
+The Java version is the current LTS version, Java 21.

 It has Jetty integration.
 So, you can run it from the IDE or from a terminal.
 ```shell